Savelieva0509/files-storage-backend/src/README.md

 - Upload files to Supabase storage
 - List all uploaded files
 - Validate file size (1KB - 7GB)
+- Pagination
+- Error loading file if it already exists in the database

 ### Prerequisites